MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 #### How Does Prolog Fits Here

 Prolog is useful here because this part of the problem is not merely statistical.
 It is conditional, explainable, and composable.
+It is the "L" in PLOD, Logic.

 The agent is asking a question requiring a sophisticated answer: